Astros betting on Dallas Keuchel to repeat history

 While the Astros are known more for their offensive prowess than their pitching acumen, they'll throw a formidable and artistically contrasting duo against the Yankees in Games 1 and 2 in Houston.

 Verlander remains the definitive power pitcher at age 34.
 He threw his fastball a healthy 58 percent of the time this season and clocked in with the eighth-highest average velocity in the majors at 95.2 mph, according to FanGraphs.
 Keuchel slots in at a more pedestrian 88.7 mph, which puts him at the Zach Davies-Jason Vargas end of the equation.
-But Verlander and Keuchel have forged a mutual bond through competitiveness and a natural inclination to talk shop.
+Verlander and Keuchel have forged a mutual bond through competitiveness and a natural inclination to talk shop.

 "We might have polar [opposite] pitching tendencies, but the way our minds work is very similar," Keuchel said.
 "I've bounced hundreds of questions off him already, and he would probably say the same thing.
 And it's just been a joy to kind of talk pitching in the dugout.
 He is really that ultra-veteran guy who has done everything besides win a World Series.
 So that was one of the things that appealed to him before he came over here.